 This elective is offered to Form V and Form VI students.
 Students investigate different drawing materials and techniques, including graphite, charcoal, pen and ink.
 Emphasis is placed on control and intentionality of mark making along with accurate observation.
 Drawing projects include still-life, grayscales, a self-portrait, an illustration of a scene from their own lives, printmaking, and if time allows drawing in Central Park.
 A traditional approach to these subjects is introduced and students are encouraged to express themselves in a way that reflects their thinking.

 This elective is offered to Form V and Form VI students who wish to explore the skills and basic techniques involved in acrylic and watercolor painting.
 The types of painting studied include landscape, still life, abstract painting, color theory and portraiture.
 The class works from life as well as photographic resources.

 Studio Art—Ceramics I and II

 This course gives the students the opportunity to learn and explore the skills involved in working on the pottery wheel, as well as different hand-building techniques.
 Different forms are explored and students are encouraged to add a creative interpretation to traditional shapes.
 All works are created in either stoneware or porcelain clay.
 Students have access to a wide range of low fire and high fire glazes.

 THE MUSIC PROGRAM

 Form IV Music Survey

-Music Survey is a required semester-long course that explores Western European music from the madrigal of the late Renaissance to the atonal and serial compositions of the twentieth century.
-Aspects of musical form, compositional technique, and cultural influence of this music are explored using the text Listen by Joseph Kerman and Gary Tomlinson.
-Students submit notes of lectures, participate in discussions and listening activities, and complete study sheets that focus on the various units of study.
-A written test with several listening identifications culminates the investigation of a particular unit’s material.
+Music Survey is a required semester-long course that explores Jazz history from Buddy Bolden in New Orleans to the avant garde Free Jazz of John Coltrane.
+Aspects of musical form, compositional technique, and cultural influence of this music are explored using the text Jazz by Scott Deveaux and Gary Giddins.
+Students have the opportunity to lead the class in a lesson about two chosen Jazz artists, and participate in discussions and listening activities.
+A listening identification test culminates the investigation of a particular unit’s material.
 In addition to work in the classroom, the boys visit the Louis Armstrong House Museum and write a review of their experience.

 Forms V–VI Independent Study